Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 You pick back up where you left off.

-Missing one session doesn't undo your progress.
-Missing a week doesn't either.
+Missing one session does not undo your progress.
+Missing a week does not either.
 Consistency over months and years is what builds lasting strength — not perfection week to week.

-If you miss a session, don't try to "make it up" by doubling the next one.
+If you miss a session, do not try to make it up by doubling the next one.
 Just continue with your regular program.
-If you've had a longer break (2+ weeks), reduce your weights slightly for the first session back and rebuild from there.
+If you have had a longer break of two or more weeks, reduce your weights slightly for the first session back and rebuild from there.
 Your strength returns faster than it took to build — this is well-documented in the research.

 The most important thing is getting back to it.